 3. Curation, Exhibition, Programming: Models and Forms

-What follows is an ongoing inventory of visual strategies for narrative approaches to the archive: it’s an incomplete survey of exhibition design, artwork, and topical programming that provides inspiration for using the 1939 World’s Fair archive as locus for catalyzing new work.
-Beyond exhibition or display of selections, artists and designers demonstrate how can one make work both from the archive and of the archive—resonating with formal implications in its materials, ideas, structures, and relationships.
+What follows is an ongoing inventory of visual strategies for narrative approaches to the form of the archive: it’s an incomplete survey of exhibition design, artwork, and topical programming that provides inspiration for using the 1939 World’s Fair archive as locus for catalyzing new work.
+Beyond exhibition or display of selections, the artists and designers I make note of here demonstrate how can one make work both from the archive and of the archive—resonating with formal implications in its materials, ideas, structures, and relationships.

 Exhibition